fosrl/docs/packages/docusaurus/docs/03-Pangolin/05-bypass-rules.md

   Matches **segments** containing "admin" (e.g., `/my-admin-panel`).

 - `personal-*/*`
-  Matches paths where the first segment starts with `blog-` and is followed by any segment (e.g., `/personal-blog/post`).
+  Matches paths where the first segment starts with `personal-` and is followed by any segment (e.g., `/personal-blog/post`).

 #### Segment-by-Segment Matching
 - **Normalization:**